AkuraDiary/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "Welcome to my blog (first time making github pages with jekyll)"
 ---

 Hey, so this is my first github pages, and i think i wanna make it as my profile